-It kicks off with a “prologue” event on Friday (November 17), an enduro-cross race that will be one of the highlights of the Christchurch A&P Show, the largest annual A&P show in New Zealand, and this will determine the starting order for the enduro proper that will be staged on a rugged 40-kilometre course, inland from Christchurch and north of Darfield, the following day.
+It kicks off with a “prologue” event on Friday (November 11), an enduro-cross race that will be one of the highlights of the Christchurch A&P Show in city this weekend, the largest A&P show in New Zealand, and this will determine the starting order for the enduro proper that will be staged on property inland from Christchurch and north of Darfield the following day.

 Saturday’s hard enduro venue is off Trigg Road, Oxford, and it will be signposted from Waimakariri Gorge Bridge and Oxford.

-Sponsored by Opposite Lock and Kaiapoi Repowers, both the prologue and the enduro itself will challenge even the hardiest of souls, although the dangers faced and rigours endured have been made slightly more appealing by the offer of more than $5000 in prize money, including plenty of additional spot prizes.
+Sponsored by Bairds Collision Centre and Un4seen Decals, both the prologue and the enduro itself will challenge even the hardiest of souls, although the dangers faced and rigours endured have been made slightly more appealing by the offer of more than $5500 in spot prizes.

 In the silver grade, a good level of bike riding skill and a high level of fitness is still required.
 Confidence with log-crossing and hill-climbs will be essential and “some pushing may be required, so riders should keep onside with other riders, so they can help one another” when the going gets tough.

 The bronze riders have it slightly easier, but not by much.